MistyCommunity/Documentation/src/content/onboarding/3-ways-to-interact-with-misty/blockly.md

 Read on to set Blockly up with Misty, try a few simple Blockly programs, and get detailed information on Misty's Blockly commands.

+**Note: It's not generally recommended for multiple users to each use a separate instance of Blockly to connect and send commands to a single Misty robot.
+If more than one person does connect to Misty at the same time, as in a class or group development environment, people will need to take turns sending commands, or Misty may appear to respond unpredictably.**

 ![Blockly](../../../assets/images/blockly.png)